xcist/main/gecatsim/spectrum/readme.md

 `protocol.spectrumUnit_mm=1` \
 `protocol.spectrumUnit_mA=1`

-The spectrum generated is already filted.
+The spectrum generated is already filted (by tube window).